-The trading fees on BitMEX for Bitcoin, Ethereum and Ripple is -0.0250%, and 0.0750% for makers and takers respectively.
+The trading fees on BitMEX for Bitcoin, Ethereum, Ripple and other pairs are -0.01%, and 0.05% for makers and takers respectively.

 Negative fee rate means that BitMEX will pay you for market making orders which provides liquidity to the exchange.
 For further information about BitMEX fees, you can refer to this page.

 Funding is a payment that is exchanged between users and take place every 8 hours.
 Just like Binance Futures, BitMEX does not get any fees from this payment.

 If the funding rate is positive, those who have long positions pay those who have short positions.
 If the funding rate is negative, the opposite happens.
 You can see funding transactions in your trade history.

 BitMEX does not charge any fees on Bitcoin deposits or withdrawals.
 But, when withdrawing Bitcoin from your BitMEX account, you need to pay a transaction fee, which is paid to miners.

 Bitcoin withrawals are processed manually by BitMEX once a day for security purposes.

 You can also trade Bitcoin and other cryptocurrencies with leverage on Binance.
 Binance Futures allows users to open Bitcoin positions with up to 125x leverage.
 Check out our Binance Futures tutorial: